00-berni/proj_2/README.md

     1. **extraction**

-        To extract an object, one must first define what is an _object_.
-This is a completely arbitrary choice.
+        To extract an object from the field, one must first define what we mean by _object_.
+This is completely an arbitrary choice.

+        When the sample is generated, an _object_ is simple a not-empty pixel: the whole brightness of a star is contained in a single pixel; but, after the convolution with the PSF, light is spread around that single pixel.
+That is why for this implementation an _object_ is:

-        > For the program an _object_ is a generic matrix $n\times m$ of pixels with the most luminous one as the center and a negative gradient of the brightness frome the center to the edges.
-The dimensions of the object are limitated: $m,n \leq 7$.
+        > a generic matrix $n\times m$ of pixels that has the brightest one as its center and a decreasing trend in brightness as one procresses from the center toward the edges.
+The dimensions of the object are limitated[^2]: $m,n \leq 7$.

+        In brief the algorithm for the extraction consists in a routine that stops when a particular threshold value is reached:

+        1. Find the pixel with the maximum value in brightness
+        2. Compute the _signal-to-noise_ ratio (SNR)
+        3. If $SNR>threshold$ go to (d.), otherwise go to (g.)
+        4. Compute the size of the object according to the previous definition
+        5. Store and remove the object
+        6. Go to (a.)
+        7. Stop

+        [^2]: This limit prevents crashes: in fact, if the number of stars is much less than the size of the field ($M\ll N$), then the condition on the trend alone leads to either over-extended objects or a crash.

     1. **restoration**

+        After that all detected object were estracted, the program starts to restore star brightness one by one.
+The algorithm to do that is an iterative procedure taken from the articles of Lucy and Richardson (see [References]()).

 [^1]: the module `__init__.py` is not necessary